MissVeronica/um-happy-birthday/README.md

 ### User Accoun page setting
 20.  * Allow users to enable/disable greetings - Click to allow Users to enable/disable greetings at their Account page.

+### Birthday Cake with Candles
+1. Cake with Candles - Click to enable a Birthday Cake with Candles at the Profile page after name for todays celebrants.
+2. Cake with Candles color - Enter the color for the Cake with Candles either by the color name or HEX code.
+Default color is "white".
+3. Cake with Candles size - Enter the size value in pixels for the Cake with Candles, default value is 40.
 ## WP All Users
 1. UM Action: Resend Happy Birthday greetings
 2. For additional User columns use this plugin https://github.com/MissVeronica/um-additional-user-columns

 ## User Account Page
-1. Do you want to receive birthday greetings? - Enable/Disable birthday greetings via email or SMS text message
+1. Do you want to receive birthday greetings? - Enable/Disable birthday greetings via email or SMS text message inclusive cake with candles at the Profile page

 ## User Registration Page
 1. "Happy Birthday greetings consent" field from UM Predefined fields